ravir4/DevOpsInsights/uc_insights_connect_ucd.md

 1. In {{site.data.keyword.DRA_short}}, click **Delivery Insights**, click the settings button, and then click **Map Lines of Business**.
 1. On the Lines of Business Mapping page, click an existing LOB, or create an LOB by typing a name and clicking **Create**.
 1. With an LOB selected, you can specify patterns to map applications to the LOB.
 Under **Included Patterns**, click **Add Pattern** and specify a pattern to use.
 All applications with names that match the pattern, including applications that you create later, are added to the LOB.
 You can use the asterisk (*) as a wildcard.
 For example, the pattern `env` matches the environments `env1`, `env2`, and `env`.
-1. You can also map applications to the LOP manually by clicking **Individually Mapped Applications** and then clicking **Add Applications**.
+1. You can also map applications to the LOB manually by clicking **Individually Mapped Applications** and then clicking **Add Applications**.

-After your set up LOBs, you can filter charts to show only the applications in certain LOBs.
+After you set up LOBs, you can filter charts to show only the applications in certain LOBs.
 Other charts show metrics based on LOBs.

 ## Creating reports

 To create a report, open {{site.data.keyword.DRA_short}}, click **Delivery Insights**, and then click **Add Report**.
 If you don't see **Add Report**, your IBM UrbanCode Deploy servers are not connected.
 Click the settings button and then click **Setup** to connect your servers.

 From within the report, you can add cards to the **Metrics** section, filter the activity under **Recent application activity**, and add charts to the **Report Details** section.
 Each chart in the **Report Details** section is individually filterable and customizable.
-To see the raw data behind a chart, at the top right of the chart, click the chart Settings button and then click **Report Data**.
+To see the raw data behind a chart, at the upper right of the chart, click the Settings button and then click **Report Data**.

-To change the order of the charts, at the top right of the page, click the Settings button and then click **Edit Chart Layout**.
-Then you can drag and drop the charts to set the order on the report.
+To change the order of the charts, at the upper right of the page, click the Settings button and then click **Edit Chart Layout**.
+Then, you can drag the charts to set the order on the report.

 ## Sharing reports
 By default, only you can see your Delivery Insights reports.
-You can share the report with other users in your Bluemix org.
-To share a report with someone in your Bluemix org, open the report and then at the top right of the report, click the Settings button and then click **Share**.
+You can share the report with other users in your {{site.data.keyword.Bluemix_notm}} org.
+To share a report with someone in your {{site.data.keyword.Bluemix_notm}} org, open the report and then at the upper right of the report, click the Settings button and then click **Share**.

 ![Sharing a report](images/uc_insights_sharing.gif).

 ## Creating audit reports

 Audit reports show a complete list of all activity that meets the filters that you set, as a PDF.
 To create an audit report, click **Delivery Insights**, click the settings button, and then click **Create Audit Report**.
 Then, specify the information for the report, including a name.
 Also, set the context for the report, such as for an application, a logical environment, or an environment on an IBM UrbanCode Deploy server (a physical environment).
 From there, select the data to show in the report and click **Create**.

 ## Troubleshooting
 {: #troubleshooting}